All About Proton Therapy

 Proton therapy has been used for quite some time.
 Cyclotron facilities that produced proton beams previously existed for physics research, but in 1946, Robert Wilson first proposed they be used for the treatment of cancer.
 He recognized the importance of highly localized deposition of energy as a way of increasing the dose to the tumor, while minimizing the dose to normal tissues.
 Two years later, researchers at the Lawrence Berkeley Laboratory (LBL) conducted extensive studies on protons and confirmed the predictions made by Wilson.
 The first treatments on humans consisted of radiation to destroy the pituitary gland in patients with hormone-sensitive metastatic breast cancer.
 This treatment successfully stopped the pituitary from making the hormones that stimulated the cancer cells to grow.
 In the 1950s, the treatments were effectively duplicated on patients at a facility in Uppsala, Sweden.

 This led to the Harvard Cyclotron Facility using protons for medical treatments.
 They began treatment of the pituitary gland and developed specialized techniques for treating other conditions such as arteriovenous malformations (AVM).
 During the 1960s, these facilities worked to expand proton treatments to include choroidal melanomas, chondrosarcomas, chordomas, and various cancers located in the brain.
 However, this early work was limited due to the inability to perform 3-D imaging and the reliance on treatment in facilities primarily dedicated to physics research.

 The development of the CT scanner in the 1970s allowed for the treatment of almost any site in the body.
 The subsequent development of MRI, SPECT, and PET scanning has further improved the ability to define the target, allowing even further benefits to proton therapy.

-In the 1980s design and construction began on the first dedicated clinical proton facility at Loma Linda University Medical Center in California, which has treated over 18,000 patients with proton therapy.
+In the 1980s design and construction began on the first dedicated clinical proton facility at Loma Linda University Medical Center in California.
 The Proton Therapy Cooperative Group (PTCOG) was also created during the 1980s for scientists to exchange ideas on the development of proton therapy.
 This group continues to meet on a regular basis to present both clinical and basic science research to the international proton therapy community.